Khoikhoi–Dutch Wars: 1675 Cochoqua offensive

 In November 1675 Gonnema led a surprise attack at Tigerberg where the Chainouquas kept their cattle during which several of the herders were killed and a large portion of their cattle were taken.
 During the skirmish fifteen Cochoquas were killed.
 By the time reinforcements from the settlement arrived Gonnema had already escaped into the mountains.

 1676 Dutch–Chainouqua offensive

 In 1676 the council dispatched a military expedition under the command of Lieutenant Cruse, in search of the Cochoquas, consisting of fifty foot-soldiers, twenty-three horsemen, fifty burghers and a large band of Chainouquas.
 They were unable to track down the Cochoquas location.
 It was then decided to send a spy named Jacob to locate Gonnema, the spy returned with news that the Cochoquas were at war with other Khoisan clans named the Namaquas and the Chariguriquas.
-Another force were dispatched under guidance of the spy Jacob to Saldanha Bay where they found and killed several of Gonnema's followers.
+Another force was dispatched under guidance of the spy Jacob to Saldanha Bay, where they found and killed several of Gonnema's followers.
 They seized one hundred and sixty-five head of horned cattle and thirty sheep which was taken by the Chainouquas as spoils of war.